nikiforovandreiv/HiDeggster/README.md

 - Python >= 3.6 and <= 3.10
 - pip (Python package installer)
 - Virtualenv (optional but recommended)
+- Python and git should be added to PATH

 ## Step 1: Clone Repository